 Be greedy when others are fearful.”
 Warren Buffett

 8. The media too is responsible for a great deal of fear and confusion.
 Bad news sells, drama sells.
 Investors need to ignore the doomsayers; they come and go.
-Lack of consumer confidence, fueled by the media, the crowd and sometimes their own family and friends (often those who have ever invested in anything) can often bring to fruition what the fear peddlers predict.
+Lack of consumer confidence, fueled by the media, the crowd, and sometimes their own family and friends (often those who have ever invested in anything) can often bring to fruition what the fear peddlers predict.

 9. Successful investors gather a talent bank of support around them – Investment Property Advisor, Accountant, Broker, Financial Planner, Insurance Broker, Property Manager – all experts, trained and qualified in their specialty.

-10. Understand that market corrections are inevitable – panic is not an option, nor is it a strategy!
+10. Understand those market corrections are inevitable – panic is not an option, nor is it a strategy!
 Business cycles are to be expected.
 Sometimes they are a result of macroeconomic policy by the policymakers via Fiscal Policy (the Budget) or Monetary Policy (interest rate manipulation by RBA), or even exogenous factors, outside of our control, such as a decline in commodity prices paid by our Asian trading partners or the current pandemic.

 Property markets go through cycles and periods of correction too.
 Rapid appreciation in prices is often followed by a tightening of credit conditions and a softening in demand.
 It is essential to be prepared for these and to stay the course.
 Remember, it is the trend that is important.

 11. Patience is a virtue!
-Property is not a get rich quick scheme.
+Property is not a get-rich-quick scheme.